emk/subtitles-rs/README.md

 - [vobsub][]: A Rust library for parsing subtitles in sub/idx format.
 - [vobsub2png][]: A command-line tool for converting sub/idx subtitles to PNGs with JSON metadata.
+- [opus_tools][]: Utilties for parsing subtitle data from the OPUS project, for use as input to various language models.
+- [cli_test_dir][]: A simple integration testing harness for CLI tools.

 The following subtitle-related projects can be found in other repositories: